I want to...

 - Transfer Credits: Considering taking a course during the summer to meet a Trinity requirement?
 You’ll need to get approval ahead of time.
-Consult with your academic advisor as early as possible so that you may prepare and submit the required Transfer Credit Approval form for review.
+Consult with your academic adviser as early as possible so that you may prepare and submit the required Transfer Credit Approval form for review.
 To transfer courses and count them towards curriculum requirements, you will need to submit the Core Capacities Transfer Credit Approval form.

 - Advanced Placement (AP) & International Baccalaureate (IB) Credits: Curious about whether your AP/IB score is credit bearing at Trinity?
 Check out our helpful guide with a list of accepted exams scores!

 - Study Abroad Credits: Interested in studying abroad and wondering how or if your credits might transfer in to meet your specific Pathways or Degree Requirements?
-Consult with your academic advisor for an updated degree checklist first, and then schedule a time to meet with Study Abroad.
+Consult with your academic adviser for an updated degree checklist first, and then schedule a time to meet with Study Abroad.
 Tip: You’ll want to complete the “First Steps Presentation” before you schedule your appointment with the Study Abroad Office.

 - Request to Remove External Credit: Do you have credit for a course you want to repeat and complete at Trinity?
-Consult with your academic advisor first to determine whether to request credit removal.
+Consult with your academic adviser first to determine whether to request credit removal.
 Once you remove credit, you can not change your mind.
 So consider all options and determine what makes the most sense for you and your program of study.

 From a Course

 Students wishing to withdraw from an individual course after the Add/Drop period may do so by completing the Course Withdrawal form.
-With the approval of their academic advisor and the faculty teaching the course, students may withdraw from an individual course and receive an automatic “W” on their official transcript.
-Students are always encouraged to consult with their financial aid advisor as well to fully understand how their financial aid may be impacted by their course withdrawal.
+With the approval of their academic adviser and the faculty teaching the course, students may withdraw from an individual course and receive an automatic “W” on their official transcript.
+Students are always encouraged to consult with their financial aid adviser as well to fully understand how their financial aid may be impacted by their course withdrawal.